 Speaker disambiguation: people, person_aliases, and the resolver.

-and action_items.owner always store the raw source string.
-A nullable
+turns.speaker and participants.speaker always store the raw source

-person_id FK on each row is populated by the deterministic post-pass below
+string.
+A nullable person_id FK on each row is populated by the

 Alias curation is semi-manual via the txi people subcommand surface in

 cli.py.
-Slack readers (Phase 8) auto-populate aliases from S_USER.
+Slack readers (future) will auto-populate aliases from S_USER.

 add_person(conn, canonical, aliases)